flyingjones/chron-sort/Readme.md

 Moving _between disks_ is slower and could lead to data loss so use with caution.
 On Windows you can easily see if its on the same disk by checking if the first letter of the paths are the same (e.g. the ``C`` in ``C:\Users\..``).

-If you are fine with using the file name based parsers in preference of the exif tag parsers, you can use ``--fast-scan`` which is significantly faster but may not be as accurate.
+If you are fine with using the file name based parsers in preference of the meta data parsers, you can use ``--fast-scan`` which is significantly faster but may not be as accurate.

 ### Full Reference